yochannah/carpentries.org/_posts/2021/06/2021-06-21-maintainer_onboarding.md

 ---
 layout: page
 authors: ["Daniel Chen"]
 teaser: "The Carpentries is preparing to onboard the next round of Maintainers.
-Applications due XXXXXXXXXX"
+Applications due 16 July, 2021"
 title: "Carpentries Community Conversation with the Executive Council "
 date: 2021-06-21
 time: "00:00:00"